Bachelor of Health and Medical Science (Honours)

 |Year||2017 course information|

 |Award granted||Bachelor of Health and Medical Science (Honours)|

 This course map is for new students commencing from 2017.

 If you require a copy of an older course map, please contact Health Student and Academic Services.

 |Campus||Offered at Waurn Ponds (Geelong)|

 |Deakin course code||H413|

 For detailed information, particularly with respect to the selection of areas of study and availability of appropriate supervision, students should consult the School of Medicine.

 Fees and charges

-The course comprises three units worth a total of 8 credit points of study, including two coursework units in research methods and research issues and an independent research project.
+To complete the Bachelor of Health and Medical Science (Honours) students must attain 8 credit points, including two coursework units in research methods and research issues and an independent research project.
 Part-time students are required to complete the coursework components in their first year of study.